Competitiveness and skills

 Consolidating the sector’s competitiveness is vital for Europe to accelerate the clean energy transition and achieve its climate goals.
 It also drives economic growth, job creation, and strengthens Europe’s position in the global clean energy market.

 Europe’s heat pump sector is a world leader.
-It provides more than 170,000 direct jobs already today, with the potential for many more.
+It provides more than 400, 000 direct and indirect jobs already today, with the potential for many more.

 There are 300 heat pump and heat pump component manufacturing sites in Europe alone – check the map!